Bitstamp Review

 Step 4: Deposit Funds

 European users (SEPA transfer - recommended): Go to Deposit, select EUR, choose SEPA Transfer.
 Copy the IBAN and reference number exactly.
 Initiate the transfer from your bank.
-Funds arrived in 1-2 business days in my testing.
+Funds typically arrive in 1-2 business days.
 Fee: free.

 US users (ACH transfer - recommended): Go to Deposit, select USD, choose ACH.
 Link your bank account with routing and account numbers.
 Initiate the transfer.
 Settlement takes 3-5 business days.
 Fee: free.